I get around.

 Let’s start the introductions…

-Before we dive, I’d like to be clear: this is not a “definitive top 10″ or “best hosts for WordPress” post.
-This is just me sharing my experiences and thoughts related to WordPress hosting.
+Before we dive, I’d like to be clear: this is not a “definitive top 10” or “best WordPress hosting” post.
+This is just me sharing my experiences and thoughts related to WordPress hosting with three companies.

 I have no doubt there are other amazing web hosts out there, but they’ll have to bide their time for an honorable mention here until I’ve had a chance to vet them for myself.

 Note: As of this writing, I have active sites hosted with each company below.
-I’m paying for the accounts and don’t have any relationship with these companies beyond simply being a customer (and in some cases, an affiliate).
+I’m paying for the accounts and don’t have any relationship with these companies beyond simply being a customer (and an affiliate).